grifart/tables/README.md

 #### Ordering

 To specify the desired order of records, you can provide a list of sorting criteria.
 This uses the same expression mechanism as filtering.
-You can use the `Expression`'s shorthand methods `ascending()` and `descending()`:
+You can use the `ExpressionWithShorthands`'s methods `ascending()` and `descending()`:

 ```php
 $rows = $table->getAll(orderBy: [